 -

-Document and release Publish the agreed states in Creating Specs and Creating Guidance Pages.
+Publish the agreed states in Creating Specs and Guidance Setup.
 Use the Release tactic to communicate updates so teams adopt the changes quickly.